-3.4.16 Environmental Monitoring and Audit (EM&A) Requirements
+3.4.11 Environmental Monitoring and Audit (EM&A) Requirements

-- 3.4.16.1The Applicant shall identify and justify in the EIA study whether there is any need for EM&A activities during the construction and operation phases of the Project and, if affirmative, to define the scope of EM&A requirements for the Project in the EIA study. - 3.4.16.2Subject to the confirmation of the EIA study findings, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM. - 3.4.16.3The Applicant shall prepare a Project Implementation Schedule (in the form of a checklist as shown in Appendix K) containing the EIA study recommendations and mitigation measures with reference to the implementation programme.
+- 3.4.11.1 The Applicant shall identify and justify in the EIA study whether there is any need for EM&A activities during the carrying out of the Project and, if affirmative, to define the scope of EM&A requirements for the Project in the EIA study. - 3.4.11.2Subject to the confirmation of the EIA study findings on the need for EM&A, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM. - 3.4.11.3The Applicant shall prepare a Project Implementation Schedule (in the form of a checklist as shown in Appendix F) containing the EIA study recommendations and mitigation measures with reference to the implementation programme.